 - Develop a coherent plan for the dissemination of the research group’s products/outcomes;

-- Develop and help to implement the curriculum for an undergraduate certificate program in environmental humanities;
+- Develop and help to implement the curriculum for an undergraduate certificate program in legal humanities;

-The teaching release time for this fellowship is two academic years.
+The teaching release time for this fellowship is two academic years (2020-21, 2021-22).
 However, the IPRH-Mellon Faculty Fellow will be required to commit portions of his or her time to the project in the year leading up to the initiation of the research group, and in the year following the cessation of its official activities.
-In the year leading up to the launch of the research group (2017–18), the Faculty Fellow will assist and consult on the selection of the post-doctoral and pre-doctoral fellows, and the undergraduate interns who will comprise the research group, and lay some programming/activity groundwork.
-In the year following the end of the official research group activities (2021–20), the Faculty Fellow will continue to teach one environmental humanities course developed by the research group for the undergraduate certificate in environmental humanities, and she/he will work to finalize the certificate program’s place in the campus’s curriculum.
+In the year leading up to the launch of the research group (2019–20), the Faculty Fellow will assist and consult on the selection of the post-doctoral and pre-doctoral fellows, and the undergraduate interns who will comprise the research group, and lay some programming/activity groundwork.
+In the year following the end of the official research group activities (2022–23), the Faculty Fellow will continue to teach one legal humanities course developed by the research group for the undergraduate certificate in legal humanities, and she/he will work to finalize the certificate program’s place in the campus’s curriculum.

 Compensation/Terms of Fellowship

-- The Faculty Fellow will be released from normal teaching responsibilities in his or her home unit(s) for two academic years (2018–20).
+- The Faculty Fellow will be released from normal teaching responsibilities in his or her home unit(s) for two academic years (2020–22).
 However, the Fellow will be expected to continue to fulfill his or her obligations to graduate students working under the Fellow’s supervision.
-The Fellow will be required to teach two environmental humanities courses (one per semester) developed by the research group in the second year (2019–20) of the fellowship period, as well as one course in environmental humanities in the third year (2020–21).
+The Fellow will be required to teach two legal humanities courses (one per semester) developed by the research group in the second year (2021–22) of the fellowship period, as well as one course in legal humanities in the third year (2022–23).

 - The Faculty Fellow will be required to meet with the PI on a regular basis (to be determined) to report on the Research Group’s activities and progress.
 She or he will be required to file written reports to the PI on a semi-annual basis (deadlines to be determined).

-This fellowship is open to Urbana Campus tenured faculty only.
+This fellowship is open to Urbana Campus tenured faculty who possess a Ph.D. in a humanities discipline.
 Both associate professors and professors are eligible to apply.
-Applicants should have a history of scholarship in environmental humanities topics/areas.
+Ideally, applicants also have leadership experience to bring to the role of research group director (which involves leading research, programming and curricular development).

-Please email the following documents as one pdf to IPRH@illinois.edu by 5 p.m. on the day of the deadline:
+Please email the following documents in pdf format to IPRH@illinois.edu by 5 p.m. on the day of the deadline.

 - Completed application cover sheet;